-The Elementary Education scholarship application form is now available for 2014-2015.
+The Elementary Education scholarship application form is no longer available for 2014-2015.

 Outstanding matriculating freshman who intend to major in Teacher Education and who apply for admission by the priority date of December 1 will automatically be considered for any available departmental scholarships.
 Those who are selected will receive a letter indicating the award.
 No additional application is required.